-In recent years, we have seen a quick proliferation of various standardized ID solutions.
+In recent years, we have seen a quick proliferation of various standardized, universal ID solutions.
 The consortiums and companies that stand behind them include some of the leading AdTech vendors, promising a better alternative to cookie syncing, competition with walled gardens like Facebook and Google, and a solution to the end of third-party cookies.

 Table of Contents